Report Types & Content for Android

 📘

-To use checkboxes, you need a minimum Instabug Android SDK version of 12.3.0.
+To use checkboxes, you need a minimum Instabug Android SDK version of v12.3.0.

-You can use the below API to add an extra checkbox to your bug reporting form to ask for user consent to contact them after they've reported a bug.
+You can use the below API to add a checkbox to your bug reporting form.
+These checkboxes could be used to:

 This will help you define: